peterwjones334/XImageWorks/Filterss.md

 ## Color Filters

-Common color filters used in image processing and photography to achieve various visual effects include:
+Common color filters used in image processing and photography to achieve visual effects include:

 - Sepia: Gives images a warm, brownish tone, mimicking old photographs.
-- Black and White (Grayscale): Converts images to shades of gray, removing all color.
+- Black and White (Gray scale): Converts images to shades of gray, removing all color.
 - Vintage/Retro: Applies a faded look with warm or cool tints to mimic older photos.
 - Cool Filter: Adds a blue tint to images, creating a cooler look.
 - Warm Filter: Adds a red or yellow tint to images, creating a warmer look.